DrAlbertCruz/CMPS-3240-Intro-Subword-Par/README.md

     addl    $2, -4(%rbp)    # i++
 ```

-The `pd` suffix tells the processor that the contents of the MM registers are vectors, not scalars, and will operate on the first halves and then the second halves.
-This applies to both the multiplication with `mulpd` and storing two values into memory with `movupd` rather than just 1.
+The `pd` suffix tells the processor that the contents of the MM registers are vectors, not scalars, and it will operate on the first halves and then the second halves.
+This applies to both the multiplication with `mulpd`, and storing two values into memory with `movupd` rather than just 1.
 Note that since each operation does twice the work, we need to increment `i+=2` instead of just one.

 ## Part 2 - Assemble, test and bench